yussefsaidi/Data-Analysis-on-IMDb-ratings/README.md

 # Data-Analysis-on-IMDb-ratings
-Study of what factors affect the rating of a movie on IMDb.
+Objective: Study of what factors affect the rating of a movie on IMDb.

+We looked at the following:
+- Length of a movie
+- Genre of a movie